 Rolex produces the Day-Date only in precious metals.
 You will never find one in steel.
 Options include yellow gold, white gold, Everose gold, and platinum.

 The President bracelet, created specifically for this model, gives the watch its unmistakable look with semi-circular links and a solid, weighty feel.
-On your wrist, the Day-Date feels substantial and formal, designed to be noticed in boardrooms and formal settings rather than casual environments.
+On your wrist, the Day-Date feels substantial and formal — designed to get noticed in boardrooms and dining rooms, not on a hike.

-The day window at 12 o’clock remains unique to the Day-Date line and serves as its most recognizable feature.
-You can spot a Day-Date across a room, even without seeing the bracelet or case material.
+The day window at 12 o’clock remains unique to the Day-Date line and is the easiest way to spot one across a room, even without seeing the bracelet or case material.

 Daytona vs Day-Date: What Makes Them Different?